theolivenbaum/resin/README.md

 [Code](https://github.com/kreeben/resin/blob/master/Resin/Analyzer.cs) and [tests](https://github.com/kreeben/resin/blob/master/Tests/AnalyzerTests.cs)

 ####FieldWriter
 Tokens are stored in a field file.
 A field file is an index of all the tokens in a field.
 Tokens are stored together with postings.
 Postings are pointers to documents.
-Our postings contain the document ID and how many times the token exists within that document, its document frequency.
+Our postings contain the document ID and how many times the token exists within that document, its _term frequency_.

 That means that if we know what field file to look in, we can find the answer to the query "title:rambo" by opening the file, deserialize the contents into this: